obsproject/obs-studio/BUILD-CUSTOM-OBS.md

 Install Git and CMake, plus Visual Studio 2026 with **Desktop development with C++** and Windows SDK **10.0.26100.0**.
 CMake must support the **Visual Studio 18 2026** generator used by this fork's `CMakePresets.json`.
+Also select **C++ ATL for latest build tools (x86 and x64)** under the installer's Individual components tab.
+Without ATL, DirectShow capture fails on missing `atlcomcli.h` / `atlstr.h` headers.
+The launcher checks for this before building.
 The first build needs internet access and sufficient disk space for OBS and its dependencies.
 The launcher also finds Git/CMake in their standard installation folders and CMake bundled with Visual Studio Build Tools, even when not on PATH.